transmission mainly linked to sexual intercourse

 A new study points out that monkeypox is transmitted primarily through sexual contact.

 The monkeypox pandemic continues to gain momentum.
 As of August 9, 2,601 cases have been recorded on French territory.
-In a new study published in the scientific journal The Lancet and conducted in Spain From June 11 to 20, a team of researchers revealed information about the people most affected by this viral infection, as well as the most recurring symptoms.
+In a new study published in the scientific journal The Lancet and conducted in Spain From June 11 to 20, a team of researchers revealed information regarding the people most affected by this viral infection, as well as the most recurring symptoms.

 Transmission of monkeypox virus